qor/doc/metas/hidden-readonly.md

 ## Hidden

-Hide a field from the form
+You can hide a field from the form using the `Hidden` Meta.

 ```
 product.Meta(&admin.Meta{Name: "Name", Type: "Hidden"})